Arizona Welcome Signs

 Welcome Sign Map

 Some interesting points to mention here are that apparently the entrances into Arizona from Mexico do not have welcome signs except on I-19.
 Also, US 191 does not have a welcome sign on it at the Utah border, likely because in Arizona, that section of US 191 is maintained by the Navajo Nation and signed as N12.
+There also used to be a welcome sign on State Route 95 entering from California, but for some reason it was removed some time between 2018 and 2022 and hasn't been replaced.

 This is the iconic state flag design welcome sign.
 These signs were up around the state for nearly 30 years before being replaced with the current design.